Definitions and Requirements for Licensure

 assessment of a patient's safety for discharge and discharge instructions

 for patients to include instructions to call or return if signs of infection

 12VAC5-412-240.
 Medical testing and laboratory services.

 A. Prior to the initiation of any abortion, a medical history and physical examination, including a confirmation of pregnancy, and completion of all the requirements of informed written consent pursuant to § 18.2-76 of the Code of Virginia, shall be completed for each patient.

-Use of any additional medical testing shall be based on an
+Use of any additional medical testing shall be based on

-determination or documentation of Rh factor.
+pregnancy and determination or documentation of Rh factor.